Language

 Enter a Base32 secret key or paste an otpauth:// URL to generate codes instantly

-Use the QR upload button to import secrets from authenticator QR code images
+Use Upload QR Code to import secrets from authenticator QR code images

 Double-click an account name or click the pen icon to rename it

-The timer bar turns yellow at 33% and red at 5 seconds remaining
+The timer bar turns yellow at 33% and red in the final 5 seconds

-Click Show QR to generate a scannable QR code for transferring to a mobile authenticator
+Click Show QR Code to export a scannable code for a mobile authenticator

-All TOTP generation happens in your browser using Web Crypto API — your secrets never leave your device
+All generation runs in your browser with the Web Crypto API — your secrets never leave your device

 Want to learn more?
 Read documentation →